hyurl/alar/api.md

 ```

 By default `timeout` is set `5000`ms, it is used to force a timeout error when
-a RPC request fires and doesn't get response after a long time.
+an RPC request fires and doesn't get a response after a long time.

-The client uses `pingInterval` to set a timer of ping function, so that to
+The client uses `pingInterval` to set a timer of ping function so that to
 ensure the connection is alive.
 If the server doesn't response when pinging, the
 client will consider the server is down and will destroy and retry the
 connection.